The Partnership Project

 The Synod’s re:Vitality program, which focuses on strengthening a congregation’s ability to invite, welcome, and receive people, begins with a no-cost guided self-assessment that helps a congregation determine its “stage of vitality.”
 Churches can then implement training modules (a combination of videos and practical exercises) that best suit their needs.
 “Connect to Disciple,” the first module, focuses on effective outreach.

-MissionInsite reports are free demographic studies sponsored by LCEF and available through the District.
-These reports provide an overview of a community based on population trends, economic factors, attitudes of residents, and more.
-Congregations can request reports by zip code or within a certain distance of their location.
-To request a report (Nebraska District congregations), contact Nate Meier, Nebraska District LCEF Vice President, at firstname.lastname@example.org.
-If you’re in an LCMS congregation outside of the Nebraska District, you’ll need to contact your own district office to request a report.
+Lutheran Church Extension Fund (LCEF) makes demographic reports and studies available to congregations within the Nebraska District.
+Demographic information provides an overview of a community based on population trends, economic factors, attitudes of residents, and more.
+Congregations can request demographic information by contacting Nate Meier, LCEF Nebraska District Vice President, at firstname.lastname@example.org.
+If you represent an LCMS congregation outside of the Nebraska District, you may contact your own district office for assistance.

 The ARDA: Association of Religious Data Archives